-In 2018-19 the College undertook the implementation of Service Area Outcomes.
-Library Services were selected for initial implementation, and provided with one-on-one training.
-Service area personnel College-wide were provided with training during the spring 2019 inservice, with resources and materials accompanying the presentation.
+In 2018-19 the College undertook the development and implementation of Service Area Outcomes.
+Library Services were selected for initial implementation and provided with one-on-

 Service areas were tasked with the development of between three to five Service Area Outcomes, and with the designation of assessment methods, frequency of assessment, and the establishment of an achievement threshold for each outcome.
 Service Area Outcomes are designed to be aligned with the support and achievement of Core Theme sub-objectives.
 While frequency of assessment may vary across service areas, SAOs are to be assessed, at a minimum, once a year.